philippkarg/FreeRTOS-Tetris/docs/mainpage.md

 ## Project Overview
 The project is divided into the following modules:
-- A `Configuration Module` that allows for some game configurations.
+- A [Configuration Module](@ref config) that allows for some game configurations.
-- A `Game Module` that handles the main game functionality, e.g. tasks & menus.
+- A [Game Module](@ref game) that handles the main game functionality, e.g. tasks & menus.
-- A `GUI Module` that makes use of the FreeRTOS Emulators built-in Drawing API.
+- A [GUI Module] (@ref gui) that makes use of the FreeRTOS Emulators built-in Drawing API.
-- An `Input Module` that handles any mouse or keyboard input using the SDL & Emulator's Event API.
+- An [Input Module](@ref input) that handles any mouse or keyboard input using the SDL & Emulator's Event API.
-- A `Logic Module` that handles the game's logic.
+- A [Logic Module](@ref logic) that handles the game's logic.
-- An `Opponent Module` that allows playing against an "opponent" executable (found in the opponents folder) by sending/receiving UDP messages.
+- An [Opponent Module](@ref opponent) that allows playing against an "opponent" executable (found in the opponents folder) by sending/receiving UDP messages.
-- A `State Machine Module` that handles switching between the different tasks.
+- A [State Machine Module](@ref state) that handles switching between the different tasks.

 ## Configuration:
-**Some configurations can be made in the [`tetrisConfig.h`](include/tetrisConfig.h) file:**
+Some configurations to be done in the [Configuration Module](@ref config):
 * There are 6 usernames that can be set
 * If you want to enable sound effects, set `ENABLE_SOUND_EFFECTS` to 1
 **WARNING: Sound effects may be very annoying or not in sync at all time**